weskerfoot/DeleteFB/README.md

 ### Windows
 See [this link](https://www.howtogeek.com/197947/how-to-install-python-on-windows/), but I make no guarantees that Selenium will actually work as I have not tested it.

+### Bugs

+If it stops working or otherwise crashes, delete the latest post manually and start it again after waiting a minute.
+I make no guarantees that it will work perfectly for every profile.